A new evaluation of the antiproton production cross section for cosmic ray studies: Discussion and conclusions

 Cosmic ray antiprotons offer an important tool to address a number of astrophysical and astroparticle questions, as certified by the resources invested in balloon-borne and space-borne detectors in recent years.
 We believe that a nuclear and particle physics commitment to measure many of these missing ingredients should be identified as a strategic task, to provide astroparticle missions with the crucial laboratory input to fully exploit their results.{}\\

-{\it Note Added:} During the completion of this work, we became aware of a study by R. Kappl and M. W. Winkler \cite{Kappl:2014hha}.
+{\it Note Added:} During the completion of this work, we became aware of a study by R. Kappl and M. W. Winkler, arXiv:1408.0299.
 On one side, it focuses on NA49 data interpolation rather than performing a global dataset reanalysis with fitting formulae, like ours.
 On the other hand, it extends to propagated fluxes including other channels as well.
 As far as a comparison is possible, our results agree with theirs within quoted errors.

-\acknowledgments{We would like to thank H. G.Fischer for valuable information about NA49 experiment and D. Maurin for stimulating discussions and for careful reading of the manuscript.
+\acknowledgments{We would like to thank H. G.Fischer for valuable information about NA49 experiment, D. Maurin for stimulating discussions and for careful reading of the manuscript, and R.H.
+Bernstein for spotting a typo in Eq.~(\ref{eq:sigmainDuperray}) and another one in Table~(\ref{tab:duparry}) in an earlier version of this manuscript.
 A.G. would like to acknowledge useful discussions with P. Aurenche on issues in hadron physics.
 M.D.M. would like to thank Andrea Vittino for interesting and useful discussions on antiprotons secondary production uncertainties.
 At LAPTh, this activity was developed coherently with the research axes supported by the ANR Labex grant ENIGMASS.
 F.D. further acknowledges support from AAP-``LeSAdHE'' of University of Savoie.}